Eagle Forum

-Eagle Forum is a conservative interest group in the United States founded by Phyllis Schlafly in 1972 and is the parent organization that also includes the Eagle Forum Education and Legal Defense Fund and the Eagle Forum PAC.
-The Eagle Forum has been primarily focused on social issues; it describes itself as pro-family and reports membership of 80,000.
-Critics have described it as socially conservative and anti-feminist.
+Eagle Forum is a conservative advocacy group in the United States founded by Phyllis Schlafly in 1972.
+Focused on social issues, it is socially conservative and describes itself as pro-family.
+Critics have described it as anti-feminist, anti-LGBT, ultraconservative, and far-right.
+A 501(c)(4) organization, it is affiliated with the Eagle Forum Education and Legal Defense Fund, which is a 501(c)(3) nonprofit, and the Eagle Forum Political Action Committee (PAC).
+It organizes the Eagle Council, an annual training for conservative speakers.

+After Eagle Forum endorsed Ted Cruz in the 2016 election, board members, including Phyllis Schlafly, who supported the Donald Trump 2016 presidential campaign left the organization and founded Phyllis Schlafly Eagles, a 501(c)(4), and Phyllis Schlafly's Eagle PAC.

 History

 In 1967, Phyllis Schlafly launched the Eagle Trust Fund for receiving donations related to conservative causes.
 After the 1972 proposal of the Equal Rights Amendment (ERA), Schlafly reorganized her efforts to defeat its ratification, founding the group "Stop ERA" and starting the Eagle Forum Newsletter.
-In 1975 Stop ERA was renamed the Eagle Forum.
+In 1975, Stop ERA was renamed the Eagle Forum.

+The Eagle Forum was part of the New Right in the 1970s, which emphasized social issues important to the Christian right in the conservative movement.
+A similar group, Concerned Women for America, formed in 1979, and both grew after the election of Ronald Reagan in 1981.

 The Eagle Forum Education and Legal Defense Fund was organized in 1981 as a non-profit wing of Eagle Forum.
 It is a tax deductible charity under Internal Revenue Service (IRS) code.

-The Eagle Forum PAC began receiving donations in 1993 and has served as a source for candidate endorsements from the Eagle Forum and has donated money to various candidates that the organization People for the American Way has described as "right-wing".
+In 1994, the Eagle Forum’s political action committee raised $250,000 for Senate and House of Representatives candidates.

 In the mid-2000s, Eagle Forum, along with the John Birch Society, mobilized conservative opposition to a so-called North American Union and the Security and Prosperity Partnership of North America.
-As a result of two organizations' activities, 23 state legislatures saw bills introduced condemning an NAU while the Bush and Obama administrations were deterred “from any grand initiatives.”
+As a result of two organizations' activities, 23 state legislatures saw bills introduced condemning the NAU while the Bush and Obama administrations were deterred “from any grand initiatives.”

 Eagle Forum members have often worked within the Republican Party.
-The Texas state Eagle Forum chairperson, Cathie Adams, for instance, was named Republican national committeewoman from Texas at the state convention in 2008 and then in October 2009 was chosen as interim chairperson of the Republican Party of Texas.
+The Texas state Eagle Forum chairperson, Cathie Adams, was named Republican national committeewoman from Texas at the state convention in 2008 and then, in October 2009, was chosen as interim chairperson of the Republican Party of Texas.

-After Schlafly's death, a dispute among Eagle Forum leaders resulted in court battles, with the organization eventually splitting into two.
+In 2015, Ed Martin was appointed to succeed Phyllis Schlafly as President of the Eagle Forum, but was removed from the position in 2016.